carceneaux/arsano.ninja/content/post/automate-gitlab-artifact-deletion.md

 _**Note:** If you're unfamiliar with GitLab CI, I highly recommend you try it out on GitLab.com for free._

-A few months ago the disk space on my on-prem GitLab instance began to fill up.
-Fortunately for me, my monitoring reported the issue to me before it became a major problem.
+A few months ago, the disk space on my on-prem GitLab instance began to fill up.
+Fortunately for me, my monitoring reported the issue before it became a major problem.
 My first thought was, _why is this happening?_ I knew that I had provisioned more than enough space and there should be no reason it was almost full.

 After a brief investigation, I found that the _build artifacts_ section of most of my repositories was 99% of the total repository size...some of them being over 40GB!
 That's when I went down the rabbit hole of artifact retention and artifact deletion.
 In this post, we'll focus on the _solution_ to this problem as well as a _stop-gap_.